sourcegraph/sourcegraph-public-snapshot/doc/admin/config/email.md

-# Configure email sending / SMTP server
+# SMTP and email delivery

 Sourcegraph uses an SMTP server of your choosing to send emails for: